abdillahwb/ojs-bootstrapped/README.md

 Bootstrapped
 =================

-A theme implementing as many Bootstrap features as possible while leaving the OJS's core intact.
+A theme implementing as many Bootstrap features as possible while leaving OJS's core intact.